realA10001986/VSR/Electronics/Control Board/README.md

 The voltage for the lights inside the buttons can be selected from 3.3V, 5V, and 12V.
 There is a "T" shaped solder jumper on the Control Board.
 Connect "3V3" and "LVcc" for 3.3V, for instance.
 If you go for 12V, the Control Board must be powered with 12V through the respective connector on the back of the PCB.
 On the pictures above, 5V is selected.

+_(If links to LCSC get you a 403 error, click into the URL field in your browser and press ENTER.)_